-Students must satisfactorily complete four years of school beyond Grade 8.
-(For exceptions, see Alternatives to Four-year Enrollment.)
+Students must satisfactorily complete four years of school beyond Grade 8 (for exceptions, see Alternatives to Four-year Enrollment).
+Students must be enrolled in at least four high school credit courses (this includes dual enrollment options) to be considered full time.